kinlane/hack-weekends-guide/README.md

 ### Hardware and mobile hacks
 If mobile or hardware hacks are expected, equipment to demonstrate them on the device should be present.
 Have a camera feed or visualiser available on the big screen.
 State ahead of time if that’ll be provided, to allow these to be demoed adequately. {4}

+## Safety

+### Emergency plans
+Make sure you have a plan for attendees who are injured, fall ill or suffer any other emergencies.
+Have at least one designated first aider on call.
+Make sure you know where the first aid box is, and check it’s appropriately stocked.
+Know the procedures for calling an ambulance, sounding the fire alarm, evacuation point, and logging incidents in the venue.
+Make sure attendees know who to turn to for help; a phone number, a few bright crew shirts and a central crew desk or wardrobe go a long way.
+A central point of contact will also help you deal with inevitable electric, network, venue- or food-related questions. {4}

+### Handling problematic people
+It’s unlikely that you’ll have to throw someone out, but just in case know what the procedures are, what you’re legally able to do and what kind of misbehaviour would actually trigger ejection.
+Some events have instituted safe space and anti-harassment policies due to widely reported incidents of sexual harassment. {4}

+### Keep your crew safe too
+Working at a hack day, as a volunteer or otherwise, can be a stressful and demanding job.
+Make sure your crew are safe, happy and well-fed throughout, and that you’ve got enough staff to cope with emergencies or unexpected dropouts! {4}

 ## Introduction
 As people arrive, welcome them and direct them to the area where you’ll be working and where they can find coffee and snacks.
 If you have a photo release form, this is a good time to hand it out, ask them to sign it and return it to you. {3}